reeve02/os212/links.md

 [Is GPG Still Useful In Today’s Insecure World?](https://www.liquidweb.com/kb/is-gpg-still-useful-in-todays-insecure-world/) is about GPG in general and its relevance in this modern era.
 I think it can be helpful for those who want to understand more about GPG and security.

 [C Language CheatSheet](https://www.codewithharry.com/blogpost/c-cheatsheet) is a cheatsheet of syntax in c language.
 I think it can be helpful for learning C language and for the quiz.
+## Week 03
+[Linux Tutorials | Linux Directory Structure](https://www.youtube.com/watch?v=yWiUPWHljWg) is a video about FHS and linux directory structures.
+I think it can be helpful to help you understand more about linux FHS and linux directory structures.
+[Linux FHS cheatsheet](https://cheatography.com/adam-hendry/cheat-sheets/linux-fhs/) is a cheatsheet for linux FHS.
+I think it can be helpful for learning FHS and for the quiz.